 Welcome rises in life expectancy have resulted in a global increase in the absolute number and proportion of people aged 65 or over around the world.
 In 2019 there were 703 million people aged 65+.
 However, by 2050 it is anticipated that this figure will have grown to 1.5 billion, constituting approximately one in six of the global population (United Nations, 2019).
 Whilst many older people will lead healthy, independent lives, research suggests that at any one time up to 25% of older people have mental health needs (Andreas et al., 2017; World Health Organization, 2017).
 The UK is a typical example: late-onset dementia affects approximately seven per cent of older people (rising from 1.7% of 60-65 year olds to 29.9% of 90-94 year olds); depression and anxiety affect more than 20 per cent; drug and alcohol misuse are growing; and still others are affected by schizophrenia, bipolar disorder and paranoid states (Age UK, 2016; Livingston et al., 2017; Royal College of Psychiatrists, 2014).
 This population have costly and disparate care needs.
 Many disorders are chronic in nature or subject to relapse, and all elements of a person’s functioning can be affected.
 The onset of cognitive impairment, for example, can impair people’s memory, reasoning and communication skills, compromising their ability to undertake normal daily activities of living (Ames, O’Brien, & Burns, 2016); neuropsychiatric symptoms (agitation, irritability etc) affect almost everyone with dementia at some point (Livingston et al., 2017); and older people with depression may experience loss of appetite and poor sleep, neglect themselves and withdraw from others (Royal College of Psychiatrists, 2014).
 The common co-existence of physical and mental health conditions, frailty and polypharmacy further complicate people’s needs (Barnett et al., 2012).

 In order to remain in their own homes, older people with mental health needs typically require more personal care, more hours of care and more supervision than older people (Legislation.gov.uk, 2014) with other long-term conditions (Chen, Reed, Happich, Nyhuis, & Lennox-Smith, 2014; ).
 This includes social care, the definition of which here is taken from the 2014 Care Act in England, and refers to the provision of personal and practical care and support which people require in order to achieve a specified list of outcomes (see Box X).

+Insert Box X

 This may be delivered within people’s own homes or other community settings such as day centres and includes care and support provided by a wide range of paid staff (‘formal’ caregivers e.g. care workers, personal assistants, occupational therapists and social workers) for the person themself (e.g. help with bathing, the provision of meals or engagement in social activities) and/or their (‘informal’, unpaid) carer (e.g counselling, training or respite).